Mark Oakley: Writing

-Oakley wrote a popular book called The Collage of God in 2001 which received a number of positive reviews.
-The book was republished by Canterbury Press in 2012.
+In 2001, Oakley wrote a popular book called The Collage of God, which received a number of positive reviews.
+The book was reissued by Canterbury Press in 2012.
 He has also edited a book of John Donne's poetry and compiled a wedding anthology.
 In 2015, he published an anthology of readings for funerals for SPCK.
 He edited A Good Year with contributions by bishops on the liturgical year (SPCK 2016).
 He has contributed several essays to various books and reviews in theological papers and journals.
 He also regularly broadcasts.

-Oakley wrote the introduction for the reissue of Jeffrey John's book Permanent, Faithful, Stable, arguing that "It is essential that the Church embraces its gay and lesbian members fully as part of God's diversity and celebrates their permanent, faithful and stable relationships with prayer, affirmation and words of blessing."
+Oakley wrote the introduction for the reissue of Jeffrey John's book Permanent, Faithful, Stable, arguing: "It is essential that the Church embraces its gay and lesbian members fully as part of God's diversity and celebrates their permanent, faithful and stable relationships with prayer, affirmation and words of blessing."
 Oakley spoke at the Greenbelt Festival in 2013 on the same theme.
 He preached in 2017 at St-Martin-in-the-Fields in commemoration of the 50th anniversary of decriminalisation of homosexuality in England and Wales:

 Oakley is known for his interest in the ways literature and poetry explore theological themes and for his preaching, which is often both entertaining and noticeably rooted in his Anglicanism.
 While he was at the Actors' Church he was widely appreciated by the theatre community for his understanding and appreciation of its work.
 His initiative of having a series of sermons which explored plays that were currently showing in London, to which the actors and production team of each play came and took part in conversation, is an example of the way Oakley tries to open a dialogue between people of faith and the work of the artistic community.
 A lecture given by him at Westminster Abbey and Keble College, Oxford, in 2002 argued that the church in its search to be relevant was ironically becoming too secular for the British public and that it should be the deeper human resonances that the church seeks to identify, explore and dialogue with.
 The Archbishop of Canterbury, Rowan Williams, wrote in 2004 that Oakley's thinking and approach is in the tradition of Westcott.
 A later article (2008) by Oakley in the Church Times, entitled "An Issue!
 An Issue!
 We all Fall Down", argues for the renewal of theological generosity in the Anglican spirit.
-In 2010, the former Poet Laureate, Sir Andrew Motion, wrote a poem dedicated to Oakley entitled "In Winter" and said of him that: "It's extremely unusual to meet anyone who isn't a specialist who has such a subtle feeling for language as he does".
+In 2010, the former Poet Laureate, Sir Andrew Motion, wrote a poem dedicated to Oakley entitled "In Winter" and said of him: "It's extremely unusual to meet anyone who isn't a specialist who has such a subtle feeling for language as he does."
 Motion has since added that he believes Oakley to be "the best sermoniser I've ever heard.
 And he's funny, and he knows a lot, and he's lived."